hydralang/humboldt-doc/source/glossary.rst

    peer
        A node in the same network as the node being discussed.

+   principal
+       An identity established via cryptographic means.
+For instance, the principal of the server in a TLS connection would be the distinguished name of the server's TLS certificate, while the principal of a client connected via a local socket would be the username the client is running as on the local system.

    protocol buffers
    protobuf
        A binary encoding specification that produces compact